gagolews/stringi/docs/_sources/rapi/about_stringi.rst.txt

 Author(s)
 ~~~~~~~~~

 Marek Gagolewski, with contributions from Bartek Tartanus and many others.
-ICU4C was developed by IBM and others.
-The Unicode Character Database is due to Unicode, Inc.; see the COPYRIGHTS file for more details.
+ICU4C was developed by IBM, Unicode, Inc., and others.

 References
 ~~~~~~~~~~